 Pushing up a level further – Factoring Bartle’s Player Type

-This way the Gamification Designer can feel out that there’s something for everyone at every stage.
+This way the Gamification Designer can feel that there’s something for everyone at every stage.

 The Octalysis Tool

-A learner of Octalysis, Ron Bentata from Israel, kindly made a public Octalysis Tool for me and other Octalysis Enthusiasts.
-The tool is not 100% refined yet, but it has been a very useful tool for my own clients and many people practicing Octalysis non-commercially.
+Many fans of Octalysis over the years have helped contribute to making the framework more available to the public.
+They made an Octalysis Tool, which is not 100% perfect from an UX standpoint, but it has been a very useful tool for my clients and many people practicing Octalysis.
 Click here to check out the Octalysis Tool.

 The Long Journey to GOOD Gamification

 While there are 5 Levels in total, Level 1 is usually sufficient for the majority of companies trying to create a better-designed gamified product and experience.
-Higher Level Octalysis processes are really there for organizations that are truly committed to making sure that they push their metrics in the right direction, while improving longevity of a gamified system.
-Many games are only popular for 3-8 months, but ones that have good Endgame design can last over decades or even centuries.
+Higher Level Octalysis processes are there for organizations that are truly committed to making sure that they push their metrics in the right direction while improving the longevity of a gamified system.
+Many games are only popular for 3-8 months, but ones that have good Endgame design can last decades or even centuries.